RasaMukti/stepadna/reproducibles/README.md

 The results described in the afore-mentioned paper have been produced using R verision 3.6.

-The scripts are dependant on the following libraries: deSolve, ReacTran, RColorBrewer, geosphere, fields, stats4, GEOmap, geomapdata, plsgenomics, paramtest, bbmle, parallel, maps, mapdata, mapplots, rworldmap, scales, tidyverse, FME, optparse
+The scripts are dependant on the following libraries: deSolve, ReacTran, RColorBrewer, geosphere, fields, stats4, GEOmap, geomapdata, plsgenomics, paramtest, bbmle, parallel, maps, mapdata, mapplots, rworldmap, scales, tidyverse, FME, optparse, readxl

 These will be installed automatically upon running the script, unless they have already been installed.